 Victoria Fire Department

-The Victoria Fire Department provides fire, rescue, emergency services, and fire prevention education to the Capital City.
+The Victoria Fire Department provides fire and rescue emergency services, in addition to fire prevention, safety and emergency preparednss education to the Capital City.

 Education and Outreach

-The Victoria Fire Department is committed to educating citizens on fire safety and other safety practices.
-Outreach programs include free tours of the Fire Station, school visits and the new child car seat safety sessions.
+The Victoria Fire Department is committed to educating citizens on fire safety and emergency preparedness.
+Outreach programs include free tours of a fire station, school visits, new child car seat safety sessions and emergency preparedness workshops.
 Learn more.

 Residential fires account for the majority of fire-related injuries in British Columbia.
 The Victoria Fire Department has helpful information about fire safety to protect you, your family and your property.
 Learn more.